andrewharmellaw/andrewharmellaw.github.com/_posts/2017-02-15-gelfands-algebra-aside-1-proofs.md

 $$ \rightarrow (a + b) - (1 + ab) $$

-Now I pondered this next bit for a while.
+I pondered this next bit for a while.
 (In fact I stopped writing this, went off and did other things, and have now come back 24 hours later.)
 (Note, I dropped the "$ > 0$" bit as it no longer served any purpose for us.
 Nigglingly, when we bring it back later in this section, the direction of the symbol changes, but I have looked at both versions every which way and both seem valid and correct in the circumstances they are being used.
 To reconcile this in my head I had to remember there will be times when $(a + b) - (1 + ab)$ would be equalt to zero, times when it would be less than zero, and times when it would be greater than zero - in each case based entirely on the input values for $a$ and $b$.)

 Moving on from this very difference, there are two significant elements in our question which we need to acknowledge.